dtcenter/METplus/docs/Users_Guide/overview.rst

 Our goal is to continually enhance METplus and add to its capabilities.
 Because our time, resources, and talents are sometimes limited, we welcome contributed code for future versions of METplus.
-For more information on contributing code to METplus, please create a post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions/new/choose>`_.
+For more information on contributing code to METplus, please create a
+`new post <https://github.com/dtcenter/METplus/discussions/new/choose>`_ in the METplus GitHub Discussions Forum.